-We ask our guests to share a book recommendation that they’ve loved or has helped shape their career in some way.
-2020 has delivered us some brilliant recommendations and we’ve compiled a list of all the 2020 book suggestions below – happy reading!
+Every episode we ask our guests to share a book that they love or has helped shape their career in some way.
+We’ve compiled a list of all the book suggestions from season 1-3 below – happy reading!

 “I think for anybody in our industry, they need to get the latest copy The Experience Economy by B. Joseph Pine II and James H. Gilmore.
 I just think you can’t operate in this space without having understood that.”